Japan is a dream holiday destination for travelers around the world, but what are the best job opportunities for foreigners in the land?

 In today’s modern world of the digital era, there are so many niche areas of expertise that one could specialize in, whether it be a specific type of video creation, a particular field of writing, or even a specialized skill in marketing or programming.
 Regardless of your area of expertise, the ball is very much in your court if you get your hands on this visa, as you become the driver of your own ship and are not bound to a single company.

-So long as you have at least one client that is based in Japan, as this warrants the immigration office to accept you into the country as a contributor to Japanese society, then you can make the rest of your income off of your clients from your home country or other parts of the world.
+So long as you have at least one client that is based in Japan and is happy to sponsor you, this warrants the immigration office to accept you into the country as a contributor to Japanese society.
+You can then make the rest of your income off of your clients from your home country or other parts of the world.

 Of course, if you are planning to visit Japan, you’ll need a way to get around the country as efficiently and affordably as possible.
 Japan Rail provides an abundance of travel passes to suit your travel needs.
 So whether you are traveling individually or as a group, the JR Pass is every traveler’s go-to for getting around and making the most of your time in Japan!